 In a recent GlobalData survey, 52% of respondents reportedly felt concerned about international travel restrictions.
 Post-pandemic business travelers are seeking flexible options when faced with possible delays or cancellations resulting from these restrictions.

 A travel program factoring flexibility and refundability into the total cost, grants peace of mind despite travel plans being subject to change.
-FlexiPerk allows employees to book airfare, hotel rooms, car rental, or ground transportation at any rate with any provider and cancel any part of the business trip up to two hours before you travel, and get a minimum of 80% of the trip cost refunded.
+FlexiPerk allows employees to book airfare, hotel rooms, car rental, or ground transportation at any rate with any provider and cancel any part of the business trip up to two hours before you travel, and get 80% of the trip cost refunded.

 Bottom line, make your business travel budget work for you by controlling company overspend.
 A business travel tool like TravelPerk provides employees the freedom to self-book their travel, while offering customizable options to get your budget under control.
 Book a demo today to see how TravelPerk could help you control overspending your budget for business travel.

 Now, if you already have your business travel budget established, you'll want to make sure your budget is working as hard for you as possible.
 Let's dive a bit deeper into how you can optimize your business travel budget throughout the year and what key strategies and tools you can use to simplify this for your finance team.
 Click the next article to learn more.